egorkapot/python_innowise/README.md

  -  main.py - main file that runs all processes
  -  precommit_requirements.txt  - requirements for pre-commit
  -  requirements.txt  - file that contains versions for modules
+ - docker-compose.yml - compose file running database and custom python script images
+ - Dockerfile - file that is creating a custom Docker image
+ - run_script.bash - bash script to start the process

 ## Requirements

 1. Python 3.10.6
 2. PostgreSQL 15.1
+3. Docker - 20.10.22 > not necessary if you run script using run_script.bash
+4. Docker-compose 1.29.2 > not necessary if you run script using run_script.bash

 ## Installation